“This salutation by my own hand—Paul. Remember my chains. Grace be with you. Amen.”

 “Remember my chains.”

-Finally Paul makes a request for himself.
+Finally, Paul makes a request for himself.
 It might do well for us to remember his chains today.
 He was hounded and oppressed in most cities where he ministered.
 He spent many months in jail.
 We should give thanks to God for the contribution this man made to Christianity.

-This is probably a request for prayer.
+This is probably a prayer request.

 “Grace be with you”